martvu/GameRater/README.md

 Each game has a detailed game page, where the user can also submit a review and read other user's reviews.

 ### User "sign in"
-For the current state of the project, we decided to let users select a username without needing a password to allow for easier testing.
+We decided to let users select a username without needing a password to allow for easier testing.
 Choosing a unique username will create a new user in our database.
 If the username is already taken, the app will simply log you into that user.

+Authentication with password could be implemented in the future, but for the scope of this project we decided to focus on other functionality.

 ### Reviews and favorites
 Users can add games to favorites and review them.
 A user is only allowed to add one review per game.
 This functionality requires the user to be signed in with a user name.
 When a game is either favorited or reviewed, the user can filter for these on the game list page.